functorz-tech/momen_doc/buildUI/list-view.md

 ---

 # List

-### Introduction

-In this section, you will learn how to unify and display different data on your frontend by using list component.

-### Usage Scenario
+## Usage Scenario

-The List Component is your go-to solution when you need to unify various data styles for a consistent display.
-Example: The product list contains product images, product names, prices, and other information in typical use scenarios.
-The content is different, but the layout and other styles are unified; we can use the \[List] to display data.
+When we need to uniformly display multiple contents with similar styles but different data, we can use the List component.
+For example, in the common usage scenarios below, a product list includes information such as product image, product name, and product price.
+The specific content differs, but the layout and other styles are uniform, so we can use the [List] for data display.

+- Product categorization
+- Product display
+- Comment posting

 <figure><img src="../.gitbook/assets/1 (57).png" alt="List Usage Examples"><figcaption></figcaption></figure>

+## Configuration Instructions
+You can put some componets in the sub-containers,and bind data source in Data section.
-### List Design
+### Design

 #### Scroll Direction